-In the Fresh Breeze Memory Model [3][20] information objects and data structures are represented using fixed size chunks, 128 bytes in the present design.
-Each chunk has a unique 64-bit identifier, a capability, that serves to locate the chunk within the storage system, and is a globally valid reference to the chunk.
-A collection of chunks organized as a directed acyclic graph (DAG) can represent structured information as illustrated in Figure 2.
+In the Fresh Breeze Memory Model [3][20] information objects and data structures are represented using fixed size chunks, which are 128 bytes in the present design.
+Each chunk has a unique 64-bit identifier, a capability, that serves to locate the chunk within the storage system, and is a globally valid reference or handle to the chunk.
+Each chunk can then hold up to 16 elements that are either a 64-bit data or handle.
+A collection of chunks organized as a directed acyclic graph (DAG) can represent structured information as illustrated in Figure 1.
 For example, a three-level tree of chunks could represent an array of 16 16 16 elements.
 Data objects and data structures may be represented by unbounded trees of chunks.

-The Fresh Breeze memory model is a write-once model meaning that chunks may be created and written by a user of the memory model, but access to a chunk is not permitted for more than one computing activity (task) without its content being frozen and rendered read-only.
-The lifecycle of a chunk may be summarized as follows: (1) A chunk is acquired by a producer task from the memory system (or hardware whichever you like); (2) The chunk is then written and sealed by the producer task; (3) Once sealed the chunk is shared with consumer threads; (4) When usage of the chunk becomes low, it will be evicted from higher levels of the memory hierarchy until it only resides in the lowest level; (5) It is deleted once there are no more references to the chunk.
+The Fresh Breeze memory model is a write-once model meaning that chunks may be created and written by a user of the memory model, but access to a chunk is not permitted for more than one computing activity (task) until it is rendered read-only.
+The life-cycle of a chunk may be summarized as follows: (1) A chunk is acquired by a producer task from the memory system; (2) The chunk is then written and sealed by the producer task; (3) Once sealed, the chunk is shared with consumer tasks; (4) When usage of the chunk becomes low, it will be evicted from higher levels of the memory hierarchy until it only resides in the lowest level; (5) It is deleted once no references to the chunk exist.